Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The storage layer is powered by Ceph, a distributed, fault-tolerant, and scalable SDS (Software-Defined Storage) technology that ensures durability, high availability, and efficient capacity utilization.
 This service offers 1000 GB of high-density block storage, ideal for workloads that require large capacity at optimized cost while still benefiting from redundancy, resiliency, and seamless integration into virtualized cloud environments.

-The service is offered with the following metrics: *1000 GB for each unit*.
+The service is offered with the following metrics: 1000 GB for each unit.

 #### Features and Advantages

 The main features of the service are:

 - *Managed block storage volumes (1000 GB)* → provides fully provisioned 1000 GB block devices.
 Can be attached to Proxmox-based virtual machines.
 Supports OS disks, application data, databases, and file systems.
 - *High-density storage tier* → optimized for workloads requiring large capacity.
 Uses cost-efficient high-density disks while maintaining reliability.
-Suitable for: archival data, moderately I/O-intensive applications, backup staging, large datasets that don’t require ultra-high performance
+Suitable for: archival data, moderately I/O-intensive applications, backup staging, large datasets that don’t require ultra-high performance.
-- *Ceph RBD (RADOS Block Device) integration* → volumes are exposed as Ceph RBD devices.
-Features:, thin provisioning, snapshot support, cloning capabilities, striping for balanced performance
+- *Ceph RBD (RADOS Block Device) integration* → volumes are exposed as Ceph RBD devices, enabling features like thin provisioning, snapshot support, cloning capabilities.
 - *High availability and data replication* → data is replicated across multiple Ceph nodes.
 Ensures durability even in case of disk or node failure.
 Automatic recovery and self-healing functions enhance resilience.
 - *Persistent and Reliable Storage* → volumes maintain data integrity across VM reboots, migrations, or failovers.
 Ideal for persistent disks in virtualized infrastructures.
-- Seamless VM integration → managed directly through the Proxmox interface/API.
-It supports: VM disk attachments and detachments, live migration with attached volumes, dynamic resizing
+- *Seamless VM integration* →  managed directly through the Proxmox interface/API.
+It supports: VM disk attachments and detachments, live migration with attached volumes, dynamic resizing.
 - *Performance optimization for large-capacity workloads* → balanced read/write response designed for high-density environments.
 Ceph intelligently distributes I/O across cluster nodes.
 - *Managed service* → No need to manage Ceph clusters, disks, or replicating policies.
-Handling of: monitoring, maintenance, scaling, upgrades, fault resolution
+Handling of: monitoring, maintenance, scaling, upgrades, fault resolution.

 The main components of the service are:

-- *Ceph storage cluster* → distributed architecture composed of: multiple OSD nodes (Object Storage Daemons), MON nodes for cluster coordination, MGR nodes for cluster insight and APIs.
+- *Ceph storage cluster* → distributed architecture composed of Object storage nodes monitoring nodes for cluster coordination and manager nodes for cluster insight and APIs.
 Ensures high availability and horizontal scalability.
-- *Proxmox integration layer* → proxmox integrates directly with Ceph RBDs.
-Provides unified API and management interface for VMs and storage.
+- *Proxmox integration layer* → Proxmox integrates directly with Ceph RBDs and provides unified API and management interface for VMs and storage.
 Allows dynamic allocation of block devices to VMs.
-- *Replicated storage pools* → storage pools configured with replication (e.g., 3 replicas).
+- *Replicated storage pools* → storage pools configured with replication.
 Ensures redundancy across multiple disks and hosts.
 Prevents data loss from node or disk failures.
-- *Data plane* → handles all I/O operations, including: data striping, replication, rebalancing, recovery, snapshot management.
+- *Data plane* → handles all I/O operations, including data striping, replication, rebalancing, recovery, snapshot management.
 Designed for reliability and optimized throughput.
-- *Control plane* → Manages: Ceph cluster coordination, health monitoring, volume lifecycle, config policies, Proxmox integration.
+- *Control plane* → Manages Ceph cluster coordination, health monitoring, volume lifecycle, config policies, Proxmox integration.
-- *Monitoring and observability* → continuous monitoring of: storage utilization, disk health, replication status, I/O performance.
+- *Monitoring and observability* → continuous monitoring of storage utilization, disk health, replication status, I/O performance.
 Automated alerts ensure proactive issue resolution.
 - *Security and isolation* → tenant isolation at storage pool and access level.
 Encrypted communication between Ceph and Proxmox nodes.
 Optional disk encryption at rest depending on policy.

 The service offers the following advantages: